Barking dogs | Redland City Council

 • Feed the dog prior to it being left on its own or scatter food throughout the yard for the dog to find

-For additional tips and information, view Council's educational video 'Bark Busters' located at the Redland City Library, Cleveland.
+For additional tips and information, view Council's educational video 'Bark Busters' located at the Redland City Library, Cleveland or free training resources for dog owners provided by Griffith University Social Marketing.

 Seek professional help